averagejoeslab/averagejoeslab/docs/research-engineering/research-process.md

 ### **Interpretation Guidelines**

-**Be Conservative**: Don't overstate your findings **Consider Alternatives**: What other explanations could account for your results?
+**Be Conservative**: Don't overstate your findings

+**Consider Alternatives**: What other explanations could account for your results?

 **Acknowledge Limitations**: What are the weaknesses in your study?

-**Think About Generalizability**: Do your findings apply beyond your specific study?
+**Think About Generalization**: Do your findings apply beyond your specific study?

 ### **Common Analysis Mistakes**

-**P-hacking**: Testing multiple hypotheses until you find significance **Cherry-picking**: Reporting only favorable results **Correlation vs. Causation**: Assuming that correlation implies causation **Overgeneralization**: Claiming broader implications than your data supports
+**P-hacking**: Testing multiple hypotheses until you find significance

+**Cherry-picking**: Reporting only favorable results

+**Correlation vs. Causation**: Assuming that correlation implies causation

+**Overgeneralization**: Claiming broader implications than your data supports

 **Exercise:** Practice interpreting results by writing two explanations for the same finding: